dvk65/inland-flooding/README.md

 - Improve Report.md (flood event/image/kmeans analysis)
 - Improve KMeans clustering analysis (almost)
 - Debugging (id not assigned correctly)

+## Future Work
+This section includes some potential improvements and other relevant resources that can be explored.
+### STN high-water marks
+- `elev_ft` is one attribute that might be useful when combining with elevation model.
+However, it's important to remember that some high-water marks with the same location have different `elev_ft` values.
+### Real-time gauge water levels
+- [USGS National Water Information System Surface-Water Data](https://waterdata.usgs.gov/nwis/sw) includes various types of data.
+There might be a better approach to extract high-water levels which is more efficient and comphrehensive.
+- USGS has some other valuable flood-related platforms: One called [WaterWatch](https://waterwatch.usgs.gov/?id=ww_flood) and the other called [Flood Inundation Mapper](https://fim.wim.usgs.gov/fim/).
+Both resources utilizes the flow conditions of streamgages to evaluate flooded areas.

 ## Reference